apache/pekko-site/src/main/paradox/download.md

 To ensure that you have downloaded the true release, you should [verify](#verifying-downloads) the integrity of the files using the signatures and checksums available from this page.

+## Jars

-We also publish jars to Maven Central with the groupId `org.apache.pekko`.
-These jars relate to the source downloads you find linked here.
+We publish jars to Maven Central with the groupId `org.apache.pekko` ([list](https://mvnrepository.com/artifact/org.apache.pekko)).
+These jars relate to the source downloads you find linked below.

 ## Pekko Core